Pavane for an Infant

-Pavane for an Infant (搖籃凡世) is a 2024 family drama film written and directed by Chong Keat Aun, starring Fish Liew, Natalie Hsu, Ben Yuen and Pearlly Chua.
+Pavane for an Infant (搖籃凡世) is a 2024 drama film co-produced by Malaysia and Hong Kong, written and directed by Chong Keat Aun, and starring Fish Liew, Natalie Hsu, Ben Yuen and Pearlly Chua.

-The film had its world premiere as part of the Asian Future Competition at the 37th Tokyo International Film Festival on 30 October 2024.
-It was theatrically released in Malaysia on 14 August 2025.
-It was also selected as the Malaysian entry for the Best International Feature Film at the 98th Academy Awards.
+The film premiered at the 37th Tokyo International Film Festival as part of the Asian Future on 30 October 2024.
+It went on to receive the Youth Jury Award at the 39th Fribourg International Film Festival and was honored as the Opening Film of the 49th Hong Kong International Film Festival.
+The film was selected as the Malaysian entry for the Best International Feature Film at the 98th Academy Awards, but was not nominated.

 Premise

-In multicultural Malaysia society, the mere existence of a baby hatch remains a whispered taboo, condemned and branded as an enabler of moral decay, punishable by God.
+In multicultural Malaysia society, the existence of a baby hatch remains a whispered taboo, branded as an enabler of moral decay, punishable by God.
 Three committed employees of a Kuala Lumpur baby hatch facility navigate a maze of societal opposition to empower women from diverse backgrounds grappling with the complex notion of bodily autonomy.